genesys-neu/t-prime/README.md

                         3 is for single model for all channel and noise conditions (with SoTA models comparison) and 4 is for inference time analysis (default: 3)
-  --normalize           Use a layer norm as a first layer for CNN (default: False) --use-gpu             [DEPRECATED] Use gpu for inference (default: True)
+  --normalize           Use a layer norm as a first layer for CNN (default: False) --use-gpu             [DEPRECATED] Use gpu for inference (default: True) --test_path           Path to the dataset that will be used for testing.
+DATASET1_1_TEST contains the necessary data to test these models (default: '../data/DATASET1_1_TEST')
 ```

 ### OTA data